alexbatashev/pi_reproduce/doc/theory_of_operation.md

 ### Emulating plugins

 Plugin emulation relies on SYCL runtime's plugin override capability.
-`pi_reproduce` provides a PI plugin implementation, that reads trace files and responses PI calls with that info.
+`dpcpp_trace` provides a PI plugin implementation, that reads trace files and responses PI calls with that info.

 Trace files are read sequentially, so, it is essential for the program to have